 I happened upon all those vegan restaurants in Manchester a little randomly.
 Not even knowing how vegan Manchester was, I saw an amazing tattoo artist on Instagram, thought to myself I had never been to that part of the UK, and without further ado – because I do stuff like that – booked an appointment and a flight and off I went.
-If you’re interested, the result is yet to be divulged as we’re still working on it (it’s a bit of a whopper), but the added bonus is that I get to go back often and sample more of the vegan restaurants Manchester has to offer as I go.
+If you’re interested, the result is in my vegan tattoo article, but the added bonus is that I get to go back often and sample more of the vegan restaurants Manchester has to offer as I go.
 Oh, and you can check out my Manchester accommodation guide here.

 Because much to my delight and surprise, I found out there are more vegan and vegetarian restaurants in Manchester than you can shake a stick at.

 Fun fact, a dude called William Cowherd (that’s a little ironic, there) who was a minister of Greater Manchester in the 18th century was also one of the forerunners of what would become the Vegetarian Society.
 So there you go: the plant-based diet has its roots (err err) in Manchester.
 No wonder there are so many amazing vegan restaurants in Manchester, I guess?